 When HPE decided to close the HPE Laboratories in Bristol, its continued support to the SmartFrog project was no longer a priority.
 Therefore, contributions to the project ceased, the server hosting the project content was withdrawn and the codebase was relicensed under a more permissive Apache 2.0 license.

 SmartFrog’s language and runtime possess decentralised and declarative characteristics that are to this day unique.
-A more complete history of the project can be found under its Wikipedia entry.
+A more complete history of the project can be found on the project’s website and its Wikipedia entry.

 Due to SmartFrog’s strengths, Configured Things has chosen to build its Platform based on its design principles, however its ageing toolchain is in need of a revamp.
 We are in the process of redesigning SmartFrog to bring it up to date with the technologies that are now in current use.
 As a result, we will make it suited to being the core modeling and configuration framework for our Platform.